One wildfire remains active in central Portugal, 800 firefighters mobilized

-LISBON (Reuters) - More than 800 firefighters battled on Sunday one wildfire sweeping across central Portugal after being able to control two other blazes that prompted authorities to partially evacuate a village and left one person with severe injuries, officials said.
+LISBON (Reuters) - More than 800 firefighters battled on Sunday one wildfire sweeping across central Portugal after being able to control two other blazes that prompted authorities to partially evacuate a village and left 20 people injured, one of them in a serious condition, officials said.

+Portugal’s criminal police opened an investigation on the wildfires, internal administration minister Eduardo Cabrita told reporters.
+He said that local authorities found it strange that all the blazes started between 1430 local time (1330 GMT) and 1530 local time (1430 GMT) on Saturday around the same area.

-Strong winds are making it tougher for firefighters to put out the wildfire although they have been able to control 60% of the flames, which started on Saturday afternoon in Castelo Branco, a district 225 kilometres (139 miles) northeast of the capital Lisbon, and now also affects the Santarem district.
+Strong winds are making it harder for firefighters to put out the remaining wildfire although they have been able to control 60% of the flames, which started on Saturday afternoon in Castelo Branco, a district 225 kilometers (139 miles) northeast of the capital Lisbon, and which has spread the Santarem district.

 “We are ready for a difficult day,” Belo Costa, a Civil Protection official, told reporters.
 He added that no houses were currently at risk.

-Eight airplanes along with 245 firefighters vehicles on the ground are also battling the blazes, as well as 20 soldiers and four bulldozers.
+Fourteen airplanes along with 251 firefighters vehicles on the ground are also battling the blazes, as well as 20 soldiers and four bulldozers.

-One village was partially evacuated as a precaution on early Sunday and one civilian was taken by helicopter to a Lisbon hospital with first and second degree burns.
-Seven firefighters were also injured and hospitalised.

-All of the injured, except the one in a serious condition, have been discharged, Portugal’s medical service said.
+Twelve civilians and eight firefighters were injured in Saturday’s fires, Cabrita said.
+Only one is in a serious condition and remains hospitalized with first and second degree burns.

 One of the two districts affected, Castelo Branco, is under yellow alert as temperatures are expected to reach 31 degrees Celsius on Sunday, according to the national meteorological agency.